10 Things My Daughter Wishes I’d Known When She Was a Teen

 Fast forward to when I had my first daughter, and I was hellbent that my child would have rules and boundaries that I had so desperately wanted.

 I was protective, to a fault, because that was what I had craved (although as a teen I didn’t realize it).
 My overexposure as a child made me swing in the complete opposite direction.

-I wished my mom knew a lot of things growing up, and so out of curiosity I asked my twenty-eight year old daughter what she would’ve wanted from me.
+I wished my mom knew a lot of things growing up, and so out of curiosity I asked my twenty-six year old daughter what she would’ve wanted from me.

 Here’s her list of 10 things looking back she wished I’d known and why.

 Sometimes I am, but sometimes I’m overwhelmed and depressed, too.
 If my friends make me mad, chances are I won’t yell at them, but you might catch it instead.

 I might not be honest with you because I want to protect your feelings.